Plain Language Awards

 My plain language training transformed my academic writing.
 Many students ask me if it’s possible to use plain language in academic writing.
 Absolutely!
 When writing an academic text, my goal is to communicate clearly and concisely for my intended audiences.

-If technical words are used, explain them clearly to the audience.
+If you use technical words, explain them clearly to the audience.
 My academic research encompasses media, advertising and consumer cultures, cultural studies, technology and society, media history, journalism, and teaching pedagogy.
 All this research can be written clearly, concisely, and concretely using the principles of plain language.

 Plain language guides my close eye for editing